charlieberens/ECE663FinalProjectB/README.md

 The encoder takes the last n bits as input, and outputs a number between 0 and 1 that is similarly converted to n bits.
 This works much better.

 #### BitwiseC
-This is the same as bitwise C but durring the "after concat layer", the model additionally has access to the original image.
+This is the same as bitwiseB but durring the "after concat layer", the model additionally has access to the original image.